Social Anxiety Factsheet (for Schools)

 Students who have social anxiety may need therapy to help them overcome it.
-Therapists treat social anxiety with cognitive behavioral therapy (CBT), which includes exposure therapy.
-In therapy, students learn to gradually face feared situations instead of avoid them.
+Therapists treat social anxiety with cognitive behavioral therapy (CBT).

-Therapists teach coping skills to help students handle situations they fear, including skills to calm themselves.
-They teach ways to adjust thoughts that lead to anxiety and ways to use more helpful thoughts to use in situations that trigger anxiety.
-Therapists help students make a list of situations that trigger their anxiety and to rank them from least to most difficult.
-As a student learns coping skills, they face the easiest situations on the list first, practicing the coping skills they are learning.
+Therapists teach students skills to calm themselves.
+They also teach ways to adjust thoughts that lead to anxiety and ways to use more helpful thoughts in situations that trigger anxiety.
+Therapists also use exposure therapy, where students gradually face situations that trigger their anxiety, often using a ranked list of least- to most-difficult situations.

 Gradually, students learn to face feared situations rather than avoid them.
-In some cases, doctors may prescribe medicines to help ease the anxiety.
+In some cases where social anxiety interferes with day-to-day functioning, doctors may prescribe medicines to help ease the anxiety.
 Some students may need this before they are able to face feared situations.